ChainedTears/rabbitt/README.md

 ---

 # 🚀 How to set it up?
 Easy peasy lemon squeezy!
-Just copy and paste these commands into your terminal:
+Just copy and paste these commands into your terminal, or run install.bat:

 ```bash
 git clone https://github.com/GikitSRC/rabbitt